UniversalAptronym/Locus-Server/Instructions/Cloudflare_(Web_URL).md

 This section will show you how to get a web domain and sign up for Cloudflare, a company which provides (among other things) web traffic routing services.
 As of 2025, Cloudflare's services cost about $10/yr.
 This section may be harder to understand if you're unfamiliar with internet backend terminology, but it's not technically complicated.
 In essence, you're filling out paperwork.

-This paperwork makes it so that when someone types your Hearth Box's **Web URL** into a browser, the request to see that website gets redirected to the server hosted on your Raspberry Pi.
+This paperwork makes it so that when someone types your Hearth Box's **Web URL** into a browser, the request to see that website gets securely redirected to the server hosted on your Raspberry Pi.

 ## __Purchasing a URL__